ctrlaltdeleon/infinitygauntlet/mind/info-sessions/gdc-interviewing-for-game-design.md

-# GDC INTERVIEWING FOR GAME DESIGN
+# GDC Interviewing for Game Design

 ```
 Topic:    Interviewing for Game Design